Using the Windows Device Portal

-Each HoloLens generates a unique self-signed certificate for its SSL connection.
+Each HoloLens generates a self-signed certificate for its SSL connection.
 By default, this certificate is not trusted by your PC's web browser and you may get a "certificate error".
-By downloading this certificate from your HoloLens (over USB or a Wi-Fi network you trust) and trusting it on your PC, you can securely connect to your device.
+You can securely connect to your device by downloading this certificate from your HoloLens over USB or a Wi-Fi network you trust and trusting it on your PC.

 - Make sure you are on a secure network (USB or a Wi-Fi network you trust).